German occupation of Byelorussia during World War I: Life under occupation

 During the First World War (1914-1918), the territory of Belarus became the scene of active hostilities.
 Since the beginning of the war in Baranovichi, and since August 8 (21), 1915 - in Mogilev, the Headquarters of the Supreme Commander was located.
 In 1915, German troops occupied the western territories of modern Belarus, from which 432 industrial facilities and a number of educational institutions were dismantled or taken to other provinces of Russia by the Russian authorities.
 Also, 29 enterprises were taken out of the frontline Minsk, Mogilev and Vitebsk provinces, and in the summer of 1915, in areas under threat of occupation, they destroyed crops and stocks of agricultural products with payment of compensation to peasants at state rates.
 A number of educational institutions were also evacuated from Belarus to Russia and Ukraine.
 The Belarusian People's Committee was organized in the German-occupied territory.

 The war led to inflation and significant use of women and child labor.
 In frontline regions the civilian population was mobilized for military work (for example, at the end of 1916, 219.3 thousand men and women were mobilized in the Minsk province).
 The Western lands occupied by the Germans in 1915 (about 50 thousand km2) were divided into the military administrative district of the Ober-Ost, the military operational strip and Brest.
 The territories occupied in 1915 were subordinated to the German military command, which imposed a number of restrictions on the local population (passports with fingerprints even for children, a system of passes when leaving the place of residence): landlords' estates whose owners fled to Russia were given to the officers of the German army.
-An occupation currency, the oberost—ruble, was also issued.
+An occupation currency, the German ostrubel, was also issued.

 The population of the territory occupied in 1915 was taxed - per capita (8 marks in 1917 from a person aged 15 to 60 years), for industry and trade.
 There were also requisitions of agricultural products, a ban on killing livestock and poultry without special permission (the permit involved the surrender of part of the meat to the authorities).
 In 1915, forced paid work was introduced for women aged 18-45 and men aged 16-50.
 In 1915, 7 sawmills started operating in Belovezhskaya Pushcha.
 At the same time, the German occupation authorities opened a number of Belarusian, Lithuanian and Jewish schools, where the compulsory study of German was also introduced (it was forbidden to teach children in Russian).